-The WQMP, which the USFS is required to implement as a condition of the waiver, includes BMPs for "Servicing and Refueling of Equipment" (Practice 2-12) designed to prevent pollutants such as fuels, lubricants, and bitumen and other harmful material from being discharged into or near rivers, streams and impoundments, or into natural or man-made channels.
-Practice 2-12 specifies that if the volume of fuel exceeds 1,320 gallons, project Spill Prevention, Containment and Counter Measures (SPCC) plans are required.
-Waste materials, such as contaminated soil, must be disposed of properly, service and refueling areas must be located well away from wet areas and surface waters, and by using berms around such sites and utilizing impermeable liners or other techniques to contain spills.
+The USFS WQMH includes BMP 2.11-Equipment Refueling and Servicing, which is designed to prevent pollutants such as fuels, lubricants, and bitumen and other harmful material from being discharged into or near rivers, streams and impoundments, or into natural or man-made channels.
+It specifies that if the volume of fuel exceeds 1,320 gallons, project Spill Prevention, Containment and Counter Measures (SPCC) plans are required.
+Waste materials, such as contaminated soil, must be disposed of properly, service and refueling areas must be located well away from wet areas and surface waters, and berms, impermeable liners or other techniques must be used to contain spills.
 Operators are required to remove service residues, waste oil and other material from NFS land.
 They must also be prepared to take responsive actions in case of a hazardous substance spill, according to the Forest SPCC plan.
+Other BMPs related to roads (BMP 2.8 - Stream Crossings, BMP2.10 - Parking and Staging Areas) and OHVs (BMP 4.7.9 - Concentrated-use area management) emphasize the need for care near water bodies.

-In addition, the USFS WQMP Practice 7-4, "Forest Hazardous Substance Spill Prevention, Control, and Countermeasure (SPCC) Plan" is a preventative and corrective practice.
+In addition, BMP 7-4, "Forest Hazardous Substance Spill Prevention, Control, and Countermeasure (SPCC) Plan" is a preventative and corrective practice.
 The forest SPCC Plan is a document to guide the emergency response to spills, or discovery of hazardous materials within a forest.
 The SPCC Plan provides a process to coordinate the various local, state, and Federal agencies into a unified force that can effectively react to releases of hazardous materials within a forest boundary.
 USFS staff must coordinate the cleanup of hazardous material spills with the proper State and local agencies, the Environmental Protection Agency (EPA), and appropriate law enforcement organizations.